LPF-24/simple-online-store-backend/README.md

 ```

 ## ⚠️ Important Note / Project status
-This project previously used Lombok and JPMS modules, which caused build-time issues.
 A refactoring is planned to make the project fully runnable without modular conflicts.
 The purpose of this repository is to demonstrate architectural decisions and domain modeling.